valeriangalliat/blog/2021/08/why-i-switched-to-firefox-lockwise-as-my-password-manager.md

 * I use Firefox passwords autosave/autofill feature (offline) as a companion to my current CLI password manager.
 I want to keep at least the same level of convenience, and ideally a better integration.
-* I need my password manager to be open source.
+* I need my password manager to be open-source.
 If I can't review the code that's going to deal with my passwords, I can't trust it.
 * I currently don't pay for any subscription other than my ISP and mobile carrier, and I'd like to keep things this way.